 Instructions to Authors

-CYTOLOGIA, International Journal of Cytogenetics and Cell Biology, will receive original articles in the field of Cell Sciences including cytology, cytogenetics, and cell biology of a wide range of organisms studied using various research methods.
-Editors shall decide whether manuscripts meet publication criteria in this journal after reviewing by peers.
-CYTOLOGIA is published quarterly on March, June, September and December except otherwise stated.
+CYTOLOGIA, International Journal of Cytogenetics and Cell Biology, will receive original articles in the field of Cell Sciences including cytology, cytogenetics, and cell biology in a wide range of organisms using a variety of research methods.
+Editors will decide whether manuscripts meet publication criteria in this journal after peer review.
+CYTOLOGIA is published quarterly in March, June, September and December except otherwise stated.

 Cytologia has three types of manuscripts,